 He is an artist and really created the look we wanted, but there are a lot of ways to get this beautiful limewashed look.
 You can check out Romabio’s how-to video to see another applicator paint and wash it off easily.

-For the colors, we chose Romabio Classico Limewash in Bianco White (you can see all of the Romabio colors here), Behr Cracked Pepper for the shutters, gutters, and spouts, and Behr Ultra Pure White for the trim since we wanted a modern take on a classic look.
+For the colors, we chose the brightest white possible, Romabio Classico Limewash Paint in Bianco White (you can see all of the Romabio colors here), Behr Cracked Pepper for the shutters, gutters, and spouts, and Behr Ultra Pure White for the trim since we wanted a modern take on a classic look.

-One tip Hans told me: You want to make sure you apply the limewash on a warm, sunny day because the sun bakes it to be a bright white finish.
+One tip Hans told me: You want to make sure you apply the limewash on a warm, sunny day (between 50-90 degrees Fahrenheit) because the sun bakes it to be a calcified bright white finish.

 I still can’t believe this before and after…

 And of course, Robert immediately put up our American flag when the job was officially finished.
-Love that patriotic man of mine.
+Love that patriotic veteran of mine.

 Like I said, our landscaping still needs some love.
 We had leaves stuck to the wet ground by the time I was able to take photos of it all finished, but I’m sure we’ll perk up our yard in the spring/summer when the weather is more cooperative.